tinypico/tinypico-micropython/tinypico-helper/README.rst

     # This might be improved at a future date
     # The reason we have power control for the Dotstar is that it has a quiescent current of around 1mA, so we
     # need to be able to cut power to it to minimise power consumption during deep sleep or with general battery powered use
-    # to minimse un-needed battery drain
+    # to minimise unneeded battery drain
     def set_dotstar_power( state )

     # Dotstar rainbow colour wheel